Papua New Guinea travel destination

 5-10 GB

-eSIM tip: Mobile infrastructure is developing; it is highly recommended to purchase a Hello eSIM before departure to ensure immediate connectivity upon landing in Port Moresby.
+eSIM tip: Mobile coverage is limited to urban hubs and coastal areas; recommend purchasing a Hello eSIM before departure to ensure immediate connectivity upon arrival.

 Quick Reference